 Panic attacks, better known as Panic Disorder, relate to an anxiety disorder that affects roughly 1.7% of American adults.
 This equates to around 2.4 million people.
 Women are twice as likely to develop the condition than men, and 50% of all people who have a panic disorder develop it before the age of 24.

-Whether panic attacks are linked to anxiety, or they are caused by some other stress factor, panic attacks are real, frightening or worse, emotionally debilitating.
-Generally speaking, doctors will tend to treat panic attacks with psychological therapy, medication or even both, but thanks to recent research a third option has come into the light.
-Scientists are now agreeing that CBD is proving to be an effective treatment for panic attacks.
+Whether panic attacks link directly to anxiety or else they start through some other stress factor, they are real, frightening, and emotionally debilitating.
+Generally, doctors will treat panic attacks with psychological therapy, medication, or a combination of both.
+Thanks to recent research, however, an alternative option has come to light.
+Scientists are agreeing that CBD is potentially an effective treatment for panic attacks.

 What are Panic Attacks?

-While often thought to be the same thing, panic attacks and anxiety attacks are quite different.
-Anxiety attacks are mostly caused in reaction to a stressor.
+While often thought to be the same thing, panic attacks and anxiety attacks are different.
+Anxiety attacks initiate in reaction to a stressor.
 For example, a person may feel apprehensive or fearful of a certain situation.
-Anxiety attacks are short lived and when the stressor goes away so does the anxiety.
+Anxiety attacks are short-lived; when the stressor goes away, so does the anxiety.